ConfusedPolarBear/intro-skipper/README.md

     1. Serve the web interface directly from your Jellyfin server, or
     2. Serve the web interface using an external web server
     3. The corresponding source code can be found in this [fork](https://github.com/ConfusedPolarBear/jellyfin-web/tree/intros)

+## Plugin installation
-3. Add the plugin repository to your server: `https://raw.githubusercontent.com/ConfusedPolarBear/intro-skipper/master/manifest.json`
+1. Add this plugin repository to your server: `https://raw.githubusercontent.com/ConfusedPolarBear/intro-skipper/master/manifest.json`
-4. Install the Intro Skipper plugin and restart Jellyfin
+2. Install the Intro Skipper plugin from the General section
+3. Restart Jellyfin
-5. Go to Dashboard -> Scheduled Tasks -> Analyze Episodes and click the play button
+4. Go to Dashboard -> Scheduled Tasks -> Analyze Episodes and click the play button
-6. After the task completes, play some episodes and observe the results
+5. After a season has completed analyzing, play some episodes from it and observe the results

-## Docker container instructions

-Coming soon.
+    1. Status updates are logged before processing each season of a show